Answers to some good questions about The Stove Network

-- There are currently four members of the CT – Katie Anderson, Matt Baker, Katharine Wheeler and Martin Joseph O’Neill.
+- There are currently five members of the CT – Katie Anderson, Matt Baker, Katharine Wheeler, Martin Joseph O’Neill and Kerry Morrison.

 - If anyone wants to join the CT they should get in touch with the Stove Network through the main address – firstname.lastname@example.org.

 - Please see Curatorial Team Roles & Responsibilities for more info about how the CT functions and how you can apply to join.